shaneutt/operator/README.md

 #### Usage

-After deployment usage is driven primarily via the [Gateway][gwapis] resource.
+After deployment usage is driven primarily via the [Gateway][gwapi] resource.
 You can deploy a `Gateway` resource to the cluster which will result in the underlying control-plane (the [Kong Kubernetes Ingress Controller][kic]) and the data-plane (the [Kong Gateway][kong-ce]).